 An integrated, public-private approach to reduce marine litter in the Caribbean coast of Guatemala and Honduras

 The Clean Caribbean project: an integrated, public-private approach to reduce marine litter in the Caribbean coast of Guatemala and Honduras, aims to reduce the amount of solid waste that is carried by the rivers Motagua in Guatemala, and Chamelecon and Ulua in Honduras, into the Mesoamerican Caribbean.
-The project is supported by the Federal Ministry for the Environment, Nature Conservation, Nuclear Safety and Consumer Protection, based on a decision of the German Bundestag.
+This project is supported by the Federal Ministry for the Environment, Climate Action, Nature Conservation and Nuclear Safety (BMUKN), based on a decision of the German Bundestag.

 In Guatemala, the Motagua river carries the residues and solid waste of 63 cities, including parts of the Guatemala City Metropolitan Area, and other important urban centers of the Northeastern region of the country, such as Teculutan and Rio Hondo, cities that have developed in the Motagua watershed, as well as Puerto Barrios, of the most important marine ports of the Guatemalan Atlantic Ocean.